spacenation/swiftui-sliders/README.md

 Feel free to contribute via fork/pull request to master branch.
 If you want to request a feature or report a bug please start a new issue.

 ## Coffee Contributions
-If you find this project useful please consider becoming my GitHub sponsor.
+If you find this project useful please consider becoming our GitHub sponsor.